nelci592/reporting-docs/designing-reports/report-structure/cross-section-item.md

 ## Instantiation and Design-Time Support

-Since the Cross-section item can refer to more than one report sections, its parent is the [T:Telerik.Reporting.Report]() item.
+Since the Cross-section item can refer to more than one report sections, its parent is the [Report](/reporting/api/Telerik.Reporting.Report) item.
           Hence the Cross-section item can be dragged from the designer's toolbox onto the designer surface without selecting any report section first.
           When the Cross-section item is moved or resized on the report designer surface, its Begin- and End-related properties are automatically calculated based on its current location and size and displayed in the Properties window.